 The historical record is clear that occult and folk magic practices played a significant role in not only Joseph Smith’s early career as a treasure seeker but also the formation and development of the Church.
 How scholars and historians interpret the role of folk magic in Smith’s life largely depends on their view of his prophetic role.
-While some scholars may reduce Smith’s treasure digging and seer stone usage as innocent preparation for a higher calling, others are unsatisfied by this reductionist explanation and point to numerous other historical facts that support a magical view that lies at the heart of Joseph Smith’s religious innovations.
-Still, others find Smith’s use of folk magic and treasure digging to be evidence of charlatanism that continued with the fabrication of the gold plates and the Book of Mormon.
+While some scholars may reduce Smith’s treasure digging and seer stone usage as innocent preparation for a higher calling, many are unsatisfied by this reductionist explanation and point to numerous other historical facts that support a magical view that lies at the heart of Joseph Smith’s religious innovations.
+The most critical of scholars find Smith’s use of folk magic and treasure digging to be evidence of charlatanism that continued with the fabrication of the gold plates and the Book of Mormon.
 In any case, the origins of the Mormon movement cannot be understood without a comprehensive examination of their historical context.
 Even today, many stories and aspects of Mormonism remain rooted in occult practices and supernatural beliefs.